robertlemmen/raku-cache-async/README.md

   otherwise async system
 * Locked internally so it can be used from multiple threads or a thread pool
 * Limits on cache size and optionally entry age
+* Propagates exceptions from producer transparently

 ## Upcoming Features

+* Monitoring of hit rate etc
 * Sharding to reduce lock contention
-* Monitoring of hit rate etc
+* Better documentation

 ## Example usage